Fathers Of The Internet – Who are They?

 But he didn’t just write articles about computers.
 He also wrote a column called “The Straight Dope,” which covered all kinds of weird topics, including the meaning of life, how to build a rocket, and how to get into space.

 But Larry Sanger’s plan worked.
-He built a website that indexed the pages on the internet, and it became one of the most popular websites in the world.
+He built a website that indexed the pages on the Internet, and it became one of the most popular websites in the world.

 The Father Of Crawling – Larry Sanger